Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 We've given you a lot of stuff to get through.
 For some of you it will be WAY too much.
 Just do your best and **focus on understanding**.
 If you don't finish all the work it's alright.
 Just take them one at a time and do your best.

 If something has a deadline:

 - you'll see the deadline on the Tilde frontend
-- we'll expect you to hit all your deadlines
+- we'll expect you to hit all your deadlines!

 ## Focus on understanding!